Rwanda

 The following persons are exempted from employment income tax in Rwanda as provided for by international agreements:

-- A foreigner who represents one's country in Rwanda.
+- A foreigner who represents their country in Rwanda.

 - Any other individual employed in any Embassy, Legation, Consulate, or Mission of a foreign state performing state affairs, who is a national of that state and who possesses a diplomatic passport.